theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 7. Close all windows with **[OK]**
 8. Restart the server when prompted.

-Result: An extraction can only be executed, if the Windows AD credentials of the caller are passed on to the web server and the caller has at least Read access to the software.
+Result: An extraction can only be successfully executed, if the Windows AD credentials of the caller are passed on to the web server and the caller has at least Read access to the software.

+{: .box-note}
+**Note**: This type of authentication uses Kerberos authentication via SPNEGO.
+NTLM is not supported.